cpfaff/Open-Science-Paper/README.md

 Rscript -e "library(knitr); knit('open_science_paper.Rnw')"
 ```

-On Windows you need to install GNU make (link?) to use the makefile which
+On Windows you need to install GNU make () to use the makefile which
 compiles the document for you.
 The make commands are documented below.

 ## Usage